d-klimenko/blocky-cv/README.md

 ## About
 Fillable Resumé with block layout, inspired by [Zety](https://zety.com/).
-Configurable and extendable, it uses Vue + Typescript, Pinia as state management, SASS and PUG for templating.
+Configurable and extendable, it uses Vue + Typescript, Pinia as state management, SASS and Pug for templating.

 The intended use of this tool is creating nice-looking PDFs using browser print tools.
 It's also handy for actual printing using Contrast theme.